fintechsteve/modeling-volatility/README.md

 * How to transform signals into dynamic trading strategies and how to evaluate model performance.
 * How to meld techniques and still be rigorous in the application of a modeling framework.

+## TEST
+Markup : 1.
+A numbered list
+             1. A nested numbered list
+             2. Which is numbered
+         2. Which is numbered

 # Project Plan
 0. Setting up the environment for the course (Eunice)
   1. Setting up github